|

 We provide a series of tests to verify that all the provided function work properly.

-to execute them all.
+Use make launch-test to execute them all.

 See detailed information on the related page here.